Open-Future-Foundation/DGA/chapter4.md

 ### Article 15 Register of recognised data altruism organisations

-(1) Each competent authority designated pursuant to Article 20 shall keep a register of recognised data altruism organisations.
+(1) Each competent authority designated pursuant to Article 20 shall contribute to a public Union register of recognised data altruism organisations.

-(2) The Commission shall maintain a Union register of recognised data altruism organisations.
+(2) The Commission shall maintain the public Union register of recognised data altruism organisations, which shall be available in all official languages of the Union.

 (3) An entity registered in the register in accordance with Article 16 may refer to itself as a ‘data altruism organisation recognised in the Union’ in its written and spoken communication.